ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 > contributions from multiple parties already, and if any of the
 > outputs consumed are also aggregated, would require an
 > aggregate-within-aggregate, with attendant complexity in
-> implementing the aggregation of aggregates signing algorithm.
+> implementing the aggregation of aggregates signing algorithm, as
+> well as potentially increasing complexity of higher-level
+> protocols.

 `swap_party_contract_request_newout` indicates the new output that will be created on consumption of the indicated previous outputs.